ClaremontAB/hackathon2019/README.md

 ## Communication
 We encourage you to use our Slack channel: https://claremont-hackathon.slack.com.
 You should have gotten an invite in your mailbox previously, otherwise contact oskar.lind@claremont.se.

+## Google Home Documentation
+This is the official docs site for Google Home development: https://developers.google.com/actions/

 ## API:s

 ### Handelsbanken